Stamp Duty Calculator

 Can I use the HMRC calculator for Scottish or Welsh properties?

 No. The HMRC calculator only covers SDLT in England and Northern Ireland.
-Scottish purchases use LBTT (Revenue Scotland) and Welsh purchases use LTT (Welsh Revenue Authority).
+Scottish purchases use LBTT via Revenue Scotland, and Welsh purchases use LTT via the Welsh Revenue Authority.
+Each authority has its own calculator, rates and filing deadline.

 What is the SDLT5 certificate?

 The SDLT5 is the official HMRC certificate confirming your SDLT return has been filed.
-Mortgage lenders require it before releasing funds, and the Land Registry requires it to register the title.
-Your solicitor obtains it automatically when they file the return.
+Each SDLT5 carries an 11-character Unique Transaction Reference Number (UTRN), in the format nine digits followed by two letters (for example, 123456789MC).
+Mortgage lenders require it before releasing funds, and HM Land Registry requires it to register the title.

 How Our Calculator Compares